 The STPC with guidance from the CDO will constitute subproject appraisal teams, comprised of members of relevant line departments with knowledge of the subproject proposals received.
 The appraisal teams will then review the received subproject proposals and appraise them for appropriateness, compliance to safeguards, sectoral standards and norms, project guidelines and budgets, and will fill out the ER form.
 The ER form will provide useful information to enable either the sub-county appraisal teams or the designated Sub-County Environment Focal Person and CDO to assign applicable environmental and social safeguards requirements under World Bank safeguards policies and Uganda's environmental laws and regulations.
-In instances where there is inadequate capacity to fill out the ER form and assign applicable environmental and social safeguards requirements at sub-county level, the DEO and his/her district team will undertake the task.
-In addition, the sub-county appraisal teams will identify any environmental and social issues, cross check their mitigation measures and ensure that they are planned and budgeted for.
+In instances where there is inadequate capacity to fill out the ER form and assign applicable environmental and social safeguards requirements will identify any environmental and social issues, cross check their mitigation measures and ensure that they are planned and budgeted for.
 The appraisal teams will also assess gender responsiveness and equity sensitivity of the subproject.